'Mumbai Diaries': Old And New, Colliding In The City

 As you may already have guessed, reality bites — or at least takes a nibble out of Arun's pouty self-absorption.
-A one-night stand with Shai, an Indian-American investment banker-turned-photographer played with fetching coltishness by the stunning musician Monica Dogra, leads our strapping hero into a romantic triangle involving Munna (Prateik), a similarly muscled laundry boy with his sights set on movie stardom.
+A one-night stand with Shai, an Indian-American investment banker turned photographer played with fetching coltishness by the stunning musician Monica Dogra, leads our strapping hero into a romantic triangle involving Munna (Prateik Babbar), a similarly muscled laundry boy with his sights set on movie stardom.
 Meanwhile, Arun stumbles upon an abandoned videotape made by a young woman of low caste, whose increasingly desperate predicament will defrost his unfeeling heart and polish off a nasty creative block in the bargain.

-It's easy to make fun of a premise as transparent and mass-market-driven — the movie's shameless populism is heavily dusted with a guileless noblesse oblige — as this.
-Rao's script is riddled with Bollyspeak (a voiceover intones "Mumbai — my muse, my whore, my beloved!"), and her directing is, to put it politely, less than assured.
+It's easy to make fun of a premise as transparent and mass-market-driven as this — the movie's shameless populism is heavily dusted with a guileless noblesse oblige.
+Rao's script is riddled with Bollyspeak (a voice-over intones "Mumbai — my muse, my whore, my beloved!"), and her directing is, to put it politely, less than assured.